SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/create.md

 ---
 uid: help-en-sale-create
 title: Register a sale
 description: Register sales in SuperOffice Sales to have all your opportunities and customer information in one place.
-This how-to guide will show you how to register sales in four easy steps.
+This how-to guide will show you how to register sales.
 author: SuperOffice RnD
-so.date: 02.16.2023
+so.date: 06.15.2023
 keywords: sale
 so.topic: howto
 language: en